RAG Evaluation Tools: How to Evaluate Retrieval Augmented Generation Applications

-RAG, or Retrieval Augmented Generation, is a prominent AI framework in the era of large language models (LLMs) like ChatGPT.
+RAG)), or Retrieval Augmented Generation, is a prominent AI framework in the era of large language models (LLMs))) like ChatGPT.
 It enhances the capabilities of these models by integrating external knowledge, ensuring more accurate and current responses.
-A standard RAG system includes an LLM, a vector database like Milvus, and some prompts as code.
+A standard RAG system includes an LLM, a vector database like Milvus, and some prompts as code, all of which can be assessed using a comprehensive rag evaluation framework.

 As more and more developers and businesses adopt RAG for building GenAI applications, evaluating their effectiveness is becoming increasingly important.
 In a previous post, we evaluated the performance of two different RAG systems built with the OpenAI Assistants and the Milvus vector database, which shed some light on assessing RAG systems.
 This post will dive deeper and discuss the methodologies used to evaluate RAG applications.
 We’ll also introduce some powerful evaluation tools and highlight standard metrics.